 PIN for later reference

 Amsterdam is the capital city of the Netherlands.
 It is the most populated city in the country as well.
 The city is known by many names, but it is adorably known as the Venice of the North.
 The name Amsterdam derives from Amstelredamme, which indicates that the city originated around the dam in the River Amstel.

 There is good connectivity of trains around the city and even from the airport to the city.
 The OV-Chipkaart smart card is used for the public transport in Amsterdam.
 The 3 days pass cost me 28 Euros and I could use them on trains, buses, ferries, and trams.

 Note: The tickets must be checked in and out before entering and exiting the platforms.

 Where did I stay?

 I stayed at a hostel called Shelter city in the Red Light District.
-My detailed views of all the hostels I stayed around Europe is in the post here.
+The hostel was decent and the staff were friendly.
+However, the hostel does not have a lift and is in one of the old buildings.
+My room was on the third floor and I had to carry my luggage by myself.
+My detailed views of all the hostels I stayed around Europe are in the post here.

 Must eat in Amsterdam

 Apart from the cannabis, Amsterdam is famous for its waffles.
 The waffles are freshly made and are delicious.
 I recommend trying:

 - Mannekenpis fries – I personally did not like it but it is one of the must-eats in Amsterdam and the fries are really ranked high.
 Note: These fries are fried in animal fat, so vegetarians beware.